Review and road test of the MINI Countryman John Cooper Works

 A NOT SO MINI ADVENTURE

 It isn't the obvious choice for the John Cooper Works treatment but the result might just surprise you.
 Jonathan Crouch takes a look at the fastest MINI ever made, the rather rapid Countryman JCW.

 Ten Second Review of the MINI Countryman John Cooper Works

 There is a certain logic in deciding that if you're going to buy a big MINI, then it ought to have a correspondingly big punching engine under its bonnet.
-The MINI John Cooper Works Countryman packs a 231bhp haymaker, skittling it to 62mph in just 6.5 seconds, helped by that all-wheel drive chassis.
+The MINI John Cooper Works Countryman packs a 306hp haymaker, skittling it to 62mph in just 5.1 seconds, helped by an all-wheel drive chassis.
 It's quite a package.

 Indulge me here.
 You might think this is a monstrous heresy, but I'd like to draw a comparison.
 Remember the seminal Audi Quattro 20v back in the Eighties?
 If you do, then you'll recall something of an automotive legend.
 With four-wheel drive punch for traction in all weathers, a turbocharged engine capable of 217bhp, space inside for five people and the ability to leap to 60mph in less than seven seconds, it was quite the tool.

 Weird to think that all those qualities that once made the Audi such a supercar slayer are now available in, of all things, a MINI.
 A MINI that would crush the Quattro when it came to fuel economy, safety and space.
 True, that's the inevitable price of progress, but it just demonstrates how far we've come in what is still a relatively short space of time.

 The car in question is this second generation MINI John Cooper Works Countryman.
 It's not cheap at around £38,000 but it is an extremely talented all rounder.
 If you can get your brain around a big, powerful and rather pricey MINI, there's a lot to like here.